 With day trips there will also be a mandatory stop or two at some factory or for some experience which will involve the offering of “discounted”, but still expensive products.

 Access to the internet is inconsistent and frustrating.
 Many sites like Google, Facebook and Twitter are blocked.
 At times you can access Instagram and WhatsApp and at other times you can’t.

 Getting a SIM card in China is not like getting one in any other country.
 First, there is the language barrier and then there are the “rules”.
-At face value it seems very petty to make it such a mission for foreigners to get a SIM card.
+You can get a SIM but it seems very petty (or controlling?) to make it such a mission for foreigners to get one.